BKJ008/BKJ008/README.md

 - 👀 I’m interested in ... evolution in nature
 - 🌱 I’m currently learning ...
 DevOps
 - 💞️ I’m looking to collaborate on ... common stuff
-- 📫 How to reach me ...
-Kenneth.johansson@chasacademy.se
+- 📫 How to reach me ... kenneth.johansson@chasacademy.se
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ... we are here.